bagder/http2-explained/en/part8.md

-# 8. A http2 world
+# 8. An http2 world

 So what will things look like when http2 gets adopted?
 Will it get adopted?